Skip to content

 • To find out how many young people in the UK were admitted far away from home (that is to an adolescent unit further than 50 miles from their home or to a different NHS region) or to adult wards.
 Over a 12 month period, we asked doctors (psychiatrists working with young people aged under 18) to complete questionnaires about how many young people were admitted to different types of inpatient care, how long they spent there, and how they got on.

 • To explore the views and experiences of young people, their parents, doctors, other health professionals and NHS commissioners (who decide how funding for services should be allocated for different groups of patients).
 Across 4 different areas in England, this involved in-depth interviews with young people, their parents/carers and health professionals.
-It reflected participants who had experienced different types of admission - to a distant adolescent unit, a unit near home, or an adult ward.
+Participants who had experienced different types of admission - to a distant adolescent unit, a unit near home, or an adult ward - were included.

 • To find out how much the different types of admission cost, taking into account the wider impact for patients and families including out-of-pocket expenses, as well as to the NHS.
 This was important for future planning of services that are efficient and good value for money, helping them to support as many children as possible.